Moses: Islam

 Most of the key events in Moses' life which are narrated in the Bible are to be found dispersed through the different chapters (suwar) of the Quran, with a story about meeting the Quranic figure Khidr which is not found in the Bible.

 In the Moses' story narrated by the Quran, Jochebed is commanded by God to place Moses in a coffin and cast him on the waters of the Nile, thus abandoning him completely to God's protection.
 The Pharaoh's wife Asiya, not his daughter, found Moses floating in the waters of the Nile.
 She convinced the Pharaoh to keep him as their son because they were not blessed with any children.

-Islamic miniature of Musa winning his battle against the Pharao's magicians, casting divine light with his hand and turning his staff into a dragon.
+Islamic miniature of Musa winning his battle against the Pharaoh's magicians, casting divine light with his hand and turning his staff into a dragon.

 The Quran's account emphasizes Moses' mission to invite the Pharaoh to accept God's divine message as well as give salvation to the Israelites.
 According to the Quran, Moses encourages the Israelites to enter Canaan, but they are unwilling to fight the Canaanites, fearing certain defeat.
 Moses responds by pleading to Allah that he and his brother Aaron be separated from the rebellious Israelites, after which the Israelites are made to wander for 40 years.

 One of the hadith, or traditional narratives about Muhammad's life, describes a meeting in heaven between Moses and Muhammad, which resulted in Muslims observing five daily prayers.
 Huston Smith says this was "one of the crucial events in Muhammad's life".

 According to some Islamic tradition, Moses is buried at Maqam El-Nabi Musa, near Jericho.